wgalik/nuxt-from-with-back-server/README.md

 });
 ```

-This endpoint can later be expanded to store data in a database or forward it to another service.
+You can expand this API in the future to add validation, database storage, or forwarding logic.

 ## 📂 Project Structure